juhaszszabolcs90/juhaszszabolcs90/README.md

 👋 Hi, I’m Juhász Szabolcs, a student of Codecool.
-I am Junior Full-Stack Developer who intrested in Devops sector.
+I am a Junior Full-Stack Developer who is interested in the Devops sector.

  ## My Skills 🚀:
 - Frontend: HTML, CSS, JavaScript